Why Business Interruption Insurance Is Essential for Your Restaurant

 The Role of an Ordinary Payroll Exclusion Endorsement

 While ordinary payroll coverage provides businesses with the ability to retain key employees during a business interruption, an ordinary payroll exclusion endorsement can eliminate coverage for payroll expenses of employees deemed unnecessary to the function of the business.
-This exclusion may result in a lower insurance premium but can present a serious risk to your business in the event of a loss.
-If you choose not to insure ordinary payroll, it is crucial to thoroughly review employment or union contracts and consider any potential labour issues that could arise.
+This exclusion may result in a lower insurance premium, but can present a serious risk to your business in the event of a loss.

 Viral contamination, Virus, Disease, or Pandemic-related Exclusions